 ʻUlu Harvesting Support Services

-HERE IS A BRIEF RECAP OF HOW HUC’s HARVESTING PROGRAM WORKS:
+HERE IS A BRIEF OVERVIEW OF HOW OUR HARVESTING PROGRAM WORKS:

 1. Farmer-member notifies HUC staff of their need for harvesting support